Frequently Asked Questions ... and answers

 How many people are on day rides?

 Most rides are generally in the 10-20 range.
-When we have more than 16 people on a ride we usually break into two groups.
+When we have more than 8 to 10 people on a ride, we usually break into two groups.
 When the weather is poor we could have less than 5 participants.

 What are the ages of the people in the groups?